riot/riot/doc/guide/index.md

 After the tag is mounted the expressions are updated as follows:

-1. Automatically after and event handler is called.
-For example the `toggle` method on above example.
+1. Automatically after an event handler is called.
+For example the `toggle` method in the above example.
 2. When `this.update()` is called inside the tag instance.
 3. When `riot.update()` is called, which globally updates all expressions on the page.